cdcihub/oda-runners/README.md

 * **Join your own service - a remotely computable workflow** - register it in the Knowledge Base, and find that people will query it more often.
 * Perhaps even **join your computing resources to provide spare computing power to other users**, **community will be very grateful and requested to acknowlage your contribution**

-# Connecting a federated resource
+## Ways of connecting a federated resource

 ### Anonymous (Job Token) runner